 Capacity Planning

-Instance specs, resource usage, indexing lag, disk sizing, and failure recovery behavior for production deployments
+Resource usage, index sizing, retention, indexing lag, and failure recovery for production dbtrail deployments

 Real-world measurements

-These numbers come from a production demo running on a t4g.medium (2 vCPU, 4 GB RAM) indexing a WordPress database doing ~2,500 writes/day with binlog_row_image=FULL:
+These numbers come from a production deployment on a 2 vCPU / 4 GB RAM host indexing a WordPress database doing ~2,500 writes/day with binlog_row_image=FULL:

 | Component | Memory (RSS) |